 A great way to work around this dilemma is by helping them move to a senior community.
 While 55+ communities don’t necessarily offer care, they can offer a wealth of other services that will truly enhance your loved one’s life when you can’t be near.
 The ability to connect with others, to have meals taken care of and having others keeping tabs on your loved one will go a long way toward providing you both peace of mind.

-Exploring smart home tech is also a good idea.
+Exploring smart home tech is also a good idea for providing long-distance caregiving.
 This tech has grown by leaps and bounds, and there are certain features that benefit seniors more than most in terms of safety.
 This can range from smart thermostats to motion sensors to security systems.
 Some even offer functionality that you can control remotely.

 In addition to smart home tech, you can always help monitor your loved one with tracking gadgets.
 Not to micromanage their movements, but to ensure your senior gets the help they need if they suffer a fall.
 Some seniors have started to wear smartwatches for their safety features.
 For example, the Apple Watch SE has fall detection and emergency SOS and can also notify your loved one if their heart rate is too high or low.
 And the Garmin Forerunner 45/45S has Assistance and Incident Detection, which will send an email with your loved one’s GPS location if an incident is detected.

 Finally, even the best tech tools are nothing compared to the love and comfort that only your presence can provide.
 However, there’s little doubt that being able to communicate regularly is the next best thing.

 Today, there’s no dearth of communication tools you can use to touch base with your distant loved one, and you don’t even have to spend a fortune to do so as communicating through the internet is much more cost-effective than long-distance phone calls.
 Best of all, the multitude of video-calling apps available all but puts you in the same room as your loved one, which can tide them over until your next visit.